vmware-archive/vsphere-storage-for-docker/README.md

 docker run --rm -v $PWD:/work -w /work docker-vmdk-plugin  make deploy
 ```

-Note: when fully  implemented, will will have the VIB install actually starting
+Note: when fully  implemented, deploy will have the VIB install actually starting
 the service properly, RPM install on VC for pushing VIBs automatically,
 and proper container to run service on Linux guest.